How to get an ‘A’

 - become someone who takes pride in being able to give a full and clear explanation for the solution to any given problem

-- invest in and read a maths dictionary such as Oxford Student’s Mathematics Dictionary which will help you to review earlier maths studies — NB this is important!
+- invest in and read a maths dictionary such as Oxford Student’s Mathematics Dictionary which will help you to review earlier maths studies

-- consider using an app(s) that will help you improve your basic maths — this would make a big difference in helping you learn the new things in Higher
+- consider using an app(s) that will help you improve your basic maths — this would make a big difference in helping you learn the new things in Higher or Advanced level

 - try doing puzzles like sudoku, futoshiki, cryptic crosswords even — anything to get you using your brain